Biden team moves swiftly to tackle pipeline political peril - WTMJ

 “We have been in very, very close contact with Colonial Pipeline,” Biden said.
 “I think you’re going to hear some good news in the next 24 hours and I think we’ll be getting that under control.”

 The president followed up later Wednesday with an executive order to improve cybersecurity.
-Biden’s team also seized on the shutdown as an argument for approving the president’s $2.3 trillion infrastructure package.
+Biden’s team seized on the shutdown as an argument for approving the president’s $2.3 trillion infrastructure package.
+Keeping up Biden’s focus, the White House said the president would deliver remarks on the pipeline incident Thursday morning.

 Transportation Secretary Pete Buttigieg said the cyberattack was a reminder that infrastructure is a national security issue and investments for greater resilience are needed.